-Covid-19 Pandemic has greatly impacted aviation on sector with closing on domestic and international border and increases on the Covid-19 cases that changed the culture and environment in the BSFS itself.
-The company need to ensure all employees is fit to work and following all Standard Operating Procedure (SOP) as one of step to tackle the contagious epidemic among BSFS Covid-19 employees. committees have been form to monitor the Covid-19 cases and all procedures need to be applied and follow in workplace.
+Pandemic Covid-19 has greatly impacted on aviation sector with closing on domestic and international border and highly increases on the Covid-19 cases that changed the culture and environment in the BSFS itself.
+The company need to ensure all employees is fit to work and following all Standard Operating Procedure (SOP) as one of step to tackle the contagious epidemic among employees.
+BSFS Covid-19 committees have been form to monitor the Covid-19 cases and all procedures need to be applied and follow in workplace.